 Here are some ways to use YouTube videos in your church:

 Senior Pastor Introductions

 Churches can use YouTube to recruit employees.
-Using video of current employees to describe the value of working for a ministry can help spark interest in potential job candidates.
+Using a video of current employees to describe the value of working for a ministry can spark interest in potential job candidates.